Legal workflow

 • Internal Corporate Memos

 ### Maintaining Attorney-Client Privilege in a Digital World The ethical duty of confidentiality is the bedrock of the legal profession.
 In the age of cyberattacks, "normal" email is no longer sufficient for sharing discovery.
 When you **encrypt your sensitive legal discovery files**, you are fulfilling your professional responsibility to protect your client's data. ### Why Cloud Encryption is a Risk If you use a website to "Protect PDF" and they process it on their server, you are technically sharing that document with a third party, which could potentially waive privilege in certain jurisdictions.
-By using a **secure browser-based PDF protector** like DocuStitch, the document stays on your machine during the encryption process, maintaining the "Chain of Custody."
+By using a **browser-based PDF protector** like DocuStitch, the document stays on your machine during the encryption process, maintaining the "Chain of Custody."